Growth hormone deficiency means the pituitary gland does not make enough growth hormone.

-Review your child's growth chart with your physician after each check-up.
-If your child's growth rate is dropping or your child's projected adult height is much shorter than an average height of both parents, evaluation by a specialist is recommended.
+Review your child's growth chart with the pediatrician at each checkup.
+If there is concern about your child's growth rate, evaluation by a specialist is recommended.

 Pituitary dwarfism; Acquired growth hormone deficiency; Isolated growth hormone deficiency; Congenital growth hormone deficiency; Panhypopituitarism

 Parks JS, Felner EI.
-Hypopituitarism.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
-Nelson Textbook of Pediatrics.19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 551.
+Hypopituitarism In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
+Nelson Textbook of Pediatrics.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 551.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.